 And if any of the data gets deleted, the size will not reduce much in proportion to the deleted volume.
 This happens because the free space is thereafter possessed by the white spaces.
 However, there are certain ways that help to manage the size of OST files, but first, let’s discuss what offline Outlook Data files actually are.

 What is an OST File?

 OST file is a replica of Exchange mailbox, being stored locally on the client machine when Cached Exchange Mode is enabled.
 It gets created automatically via Outlook offline folder feature and become active during Exchange offline mode.
 When connectivity is retained, these files automatically get synchronized to the Exchange account and all the data is updated thereafter.

 The changes and modifications made to the OST file data while working offline will be updated using MS Outlook Send/ Receive button once the connection is created.
 During the process, any deleted or permanently deleted items are also eliminated from Exchange mailbox folder.

 Why the OST file is Too Large?

-OST file contains everything you generated or received since the account is created, unless you have deleted any of the items.
+OST file contains everything you generated or received since the account is created unless you have deleted any of the items.
 The storage capacity of the file depends upon the version of Microsoft Outlook application being installed.
 In 2002 and previous versions, the storage limit is set to 2GB whereas in Outlook 2007 the default data storage capacity is increased to 20GB.

-With introduction of MS Outlook 2010 and later version, the mailbox data storage capacity is increased to 50GB.
-This might be due to digital transition where all business communication is executed via emails.
+With the introduction of MS Outlook 2010 and later version, the mailbox data storage capacity is increased to 50GB.
+This might be due to the digital transition where all business communication is executed via emails.